keejelo/EasyDialogBox/README.md

 # EasyDialogBox
 <b>Easy to use HTML-CSS-Javascript dialog box, messagebox, alert, confirm, prompt, with optional icons.</b>

-<b>Plain vanilla Javascript, no libraries.
-Customizable.
-Lightweight.
-Responsive.</b>
+- Plain vanilla Javascript, no libraries.
+- Customizable
+- Lightweight
+- Responsive

 <b>Crossbrowser, legacy browser support as much as possible.
 Using standard HTML, CSS and Javascript.</b>